FuzzyLogic/Trivium/README.md

 # 2. Current Status
     The core has successfully been synthesized, placed and routed in a design.
 In addition, the test coverage of the behavioral simulation is complete, with the core passing all tests.
-In addition, the core was packaged as an AXI IP core and tested in a simple Zynq design.
+Also, the core was packaged as an AXI IP core and tested in a simple Zynq design.
 A few bare-metal tests were written which interface the core from one of the Cortex A9 cores in the PS.
 All tests execute successfully.
+    In addition, a Linux device driver was developed for the core.
+A simple set of randomized tests were used to verify the functionality in a Linux user-space environment running on the ZYBO development board.

 # 3. Synthesizing and Testing The Core
     + Synthesis